FatCharlie/DiscoBox/README.md

 ![single-qudit-split](images/single_photon_qudit_split.svg)

-There is some upfront graph work that needs to happen because of the penalty for cross photon gates.
+There is some upfront graph work that needs to happen because of the penalty for cross photon gates and some cross photon gates are not possible.

 ![two-photon-gate-structure](images/two_photon_gate_structure.svg)

 $\small\textit{Lib and Bromberg have already experimentally encoded four qubits in 16 spatial modes of a photon as part of an eight-qubit cluster state.
 }$

 Which gives us 4 logical qubits per photon.
 If you want to build a full GHZ state from registers 1,2&3 via an H and two CNOT gates you can totally do that.
-Brandt et al. demonstrated exactly this intra-photon gate experimentally, a two-qubit CNOT using the OAM and radial degrees of freedom on a single photon.
+Brandt et al. have already experimentally demonstrated this exact configuration.

 ## The Math of it